Searching ...

 Region: Bucks County/ Philadelphia Metro

 Separated from New Jersey by the Delaware River, New Hope is an escape from busy Philadelphia and New York City.
-The vibrant arts and culture scene is the hallmark of this small-town community, which claims to have “America’s Most Famous Playhouse.”
-A roster of award-winning actors and shows have spun through its doors since opening in the 1930s.
+A vibrant arts and culture scene is the hallmark of this small-town community, which claims to have “America’s Most Famous Playhouse.”
+A roster of award-winning actors and shows have spun through the Bucks County playhouse doors since opening in the 1930s.
+Theater productions go on all year.

-Beyond the arts, its classic Main Street downtown and the surrounding countryside are replete with independent shops, historic sites, and outdoor recreation opportunities.
-Spend a day boating on the Delaware or hike on the Bowman’s Wildflower Preserve.
-Between the scenery, historic sites, and things to do, it’s no wonder why many people choose to call New Hope home.
+Beyond the arts scene, New Hope’s classic Main Street downtown and the surrounding countryside are replete with independent shops, historic attractions, and outdoor recreation opportunities.
+Spend a day boating on the Delaware or hike the Bowman’s Wildflower Preserve.
+Between the scenery and cultural attractions, it’s no wonder why many people choose to call New Hope home.
+For visitors or potential relocators looking for a sense of the place before taking the plunge, staying in one of the charming local inns or vacation rentals is a great way to fully experience the town.

 Doylestown